byterubpay/byterub-site/_posts/2016-10-02-overview-and-logs-for-the-dev-meeting-held-on-2016-10-02.md

 **\<dEBRUYNE>** No ArticMine, there isn't a window yet to see your seed
 **\<dEBRUYNE>** after the initial wizard
 **\<fluffypony>** ArticMine: no - it just doesn't display the seed again after the wizard
-**\<fluffypony>** and given how many MyMonero support emails I get where people didn't write down their seed...
+**\<fluffypony>** and given how many MyByteRub support emails I get where people didn't write down their seed...
 **\<dEBRUYNE>** Should be fairly trivial to add though
 **\<fluffypony>** ok so that's about it from my side - tewinget isn't around to give us a 0MQ update
 **\<fluffypony>** hyc I don't think has started tinkering with the walletDB stuff
-**\<fluffypony>** also the forum - I know, I'm working on it, moved all broken deps into monero-project repos to better manage them and am fixing the last few niggly issues
+**\<fluffypony>** also the forum - I know, I'm working on it, moved all broken deps into byterubpay repos to better manage them and am fixing the last few niggly issues
 **\<dEBRUYNE>** fluffypony: re: GUI, preferably we would have a tab that displays viewkey/seed/spendkey, the tab could be named Private Keys or something, with a big fat warning label :P
 **\<dEBRUYNE>** Like I said, should be fairly trivial to add
 **\<fluffypony>** dEBRUYNE: good idea - open an issue for it and let Ilya do it asap :)